Skip to main content

 Today's cruise ships keep getting bigger and bigger.

-As of November 2023, the biggest cruise ship in the world is Royal Caribbean's Wonder of the Seas; however, Icon of the Seas will surpass her when she debuts in January 2024.
+As of December 2024, the biggest cruise ship in the world is Royal Caribbean's Icon of the Seas, followed by Utopia of the Seas.

 Both of these ships are massive compared to one of the most infamous ships of all time: RMS Titanic.
 Back in 1912, she was the world’s largest cruise ship.
 Built by the White Star Line, Titanic departed Southampton for its inaugural (and final) voyage in April 1912.